 A ransomware attack encrypts a victim’s data until a payment is made to the attacker.
 If the payment is not made, the ransomware attackers may then sell the information on the dark web as an alternate form of income.

-Ransomware remains one of the most profitable tactics for cybercriminals, with the global cost of ransomware in 2020 estimated at $20 billion and the average ransom payment totaling $84,000.
+Ransomware remains one of the most profitable tactics for cybercriminals, with the average ransom payment totaling $4.7 million in 2022.